munificent/craftinginterpreters/book/garbage-collection.md

 You'd want to tune this in your implementation once you had some real programs to benchmark it on.
 Right now, we can at least log some of the statistics that we have.
-We capture the heap size before the collection:
+We capture the heap size before the collection.

 ^code log-before-size (1 before, 1 after)

-And then print the results at the end:
+And then print the results at the end.

 ^code log-collected-amount (1 before, 1 after)